understructure/AWSBigDataSpecialtyExamPrep/Domain_2_-_Storage/Kinesis_Streams_Core_Concepts.md

     * Ruby

-* Each app uses unique DynamoDB table to track app state - really good info here: [http://docs.aws.amazon.com/streams/latest/dev/kinesis-record-processor-ddb.html](http://docs.aws.amazon.com/streams/latest/dev/kinesis-record-processor-ddb.html)
+* Each app uses unique DynamoDB table to track app state - [really good info here](http://docs.aws.amazon.com/streams/latest/dev/kinesis-record-processor-ddb.html)

-* Each row in the DynamoDB table represents a shard that is being processed by your application, each row consists of:
+* Each row in the DynamoDB table represents a shard that is being processed by your application,
+* KCL uses the name of the Streams app to create the DynamoDB table, so table names have to be unique
+* Each row consists of:

     * **Shard ID** - hash key for the table
     * **checkpoint**: The most recent checkpoint sequence number for the shard.
 This value is unique across all shards in the stream.
     * **checkpointSubSequenceNumber**: When using the Kinesis Producer Library's aggregation feature, this is an extension to checkpoint that tracks individual user records within the Amazon Kinesis record.
     * **leaseCounter**: Used for lease versioning so that workers can detect that their lease has been taken by another worker.
     * **leaseKey**: A unique identifier for a lease.
 Each lease is particular to a shard in the stream and is held by one worker at a time.
     * **leaseOwner**: The worker that is holding this lease.
     * **ownerSwitchesSinceCheckpoint**: How many times this lease has changed workers since the last time a checkpoint was written.
     * **parentShardId**: Used to ensure that the parent shard is fully processed before processing starts on the child shards.
 This ensures that records are processed in the same order they were put into the stream.

-* KCL uses the name of the Streams app to create the DynamoDB table, so table names have to be unique
+#### DynamoDB throughput

-* **DynamoDB throughput **- KCL creates table w/ throughput of 10 reads / sec and 10 writes / sec, so increase provisioning throughput if you need to, common causes:
+* KCL creates table w/ throughput of 10 reads / sec and 10 writes / sec, so increase provisioning throughput if you need to, common causes:

-    * if your app does frequent checkpointing
+    * If your app does frequent checkpointing

-    * stream has many shards
+    * Stream has many shards

 * **Kinesis Streams vs. SQS**